 NVDA provides a mechanism called Object Navigation.
 This mode is a walker of the accessible hierarchy exposed by Firefox and other accessible applications.
-There is a root accessible object usually representing the main window or frame, and as its children, grandchildren and grand-grandchildren etc. are all the objects the UI and the currently loaded web page expose.
-There are tools such as Microsofts Accessibility Explorer or IBM’s AccProbe to visualize this, but if you do not have these at hand currently, or want to listen to your tree rather than see it, NVDA offers you the means to do so.
+There is a root accessible object usually representing the main window or frame, and as its children, grandchildren and grand-grandchildren etc. are all the objects the browser UI and the currently loaded web page expose.
+There are tools to visualize this tree in every modern browser's developer tool set.
+But if you want to listen to your tree rather than see it, NVDA offers you the means to do so.

 NVDA also provides some default information such as whether the element is actually being displayed (visible), unavailable (grayed out) or other similar info.
 The following are some basic keystrokes to get you started:

-When navigating your page with this mechanism, you will hear every list, every div (exposed as sections), every form and its formfield children, etc., and can get a feel for how your markup affects the output to the accessibility programming interfaces.
+When navigating your page with this mechanism, you will hear every list, interesting divs (exposed as sections), every form and its formfield descendants, etc., and can get a feel for how your markup affects the output to the accessibility programming interfaces.

-More information on the object navigation is available in both the quick key reference and the NVDA user guide, which were both installed onto your system when you installed NVDA.
+More information on object navigator is available in both the quick key reference and the NVDA user guide, which were both installed onto your system when you installed NVDA.

 This article is not meant to replace the NVDA user guide.
-It is hoped that this article is going to be useful for web developers who want to add one more testing tool to their daily workspace to test the human interaction factor of their web sites.
+Nor is it aimed to replace proper accessibility training and skill acquisition.
+The aim of this article is to be useful for web developers who want to add one more testing tool to their daily workspace to test the human interaction factor of their web sites.